Michael-Perdue/Michael-Perdue.github.io/_posts/2022-03-30-campus-crawl-game-and-engine.md

 Player combat works in a similar way to the enemy combat, with the only differences being that they trigger attacks with their mouse and have a reduced cooldown in between attacks.
 The player can click left mouse button to perform the basic attack of the weapon, by default the player has fists as weapons, and they can perform the special attack through right click.
 Unlike the enemy they can hold right click to perform a charged special attack.
 The player has 100 health and has a speed of 110 units while the default enemy has a speed of 100 units and 100 health.
 Upon players health reaching zero they will respawn at a set point and the wave they reached will be reset to wave 1.

-Below is a gif of the combat system in action:

 ### Wave system